Hulk Hogan's side rests after slamming Gawker in sex tape lawsuit

 ST. PETERSBURG, Fla.
 Attorneys for wrestling celebrity Hulk Hogan rested their $100 million privacy invasion case against the Gawker news outlet on Friday, wrapping up a lively week of testimony in a Florida lawsuit examining the posting of a sex tape in modern media.

-Next week, Gawker will call the editor behind the post and other witnesses, that could include founder Nick Denton, at a civil trial in St. Petersburg, Florida, near Hogan's home.
+Next week, Gawker will call its witnesses, which could include website founder Nick Denton and the editor behind the post, as the civil trial continues in St. Petersburg, Florida, near the wrestler's home.
 It also may show the tape to the jury.

 Gawker's one-minute, 41-second edited excerpt shows Hogan having consensual sex with the wife of his then best friend, radio "shock jock" personality Bubba the Love Sponge.

-The 62-year-old former professional wrestler, whose legal name is Terry Bollea, told jurors he still suffers from the humiliation of the sex tape's posting in 2012.
-Hogan said he did not know the encounter was recorded when it took place five years earlier in Bubba's home.
+The 62-year-old former professional wrestler, whose legal name is Terry Bollea, told jurors he still is suffering from the humiliation of the sex tape's posting in 2012.
+Hogan said he did not know the encounter was being recorded when it took place five years earlier in Bubba's home.

-Gawker questioned another expert's presentation that it saw a boost from the post that added $5 to $15 million in value to the company.

-"Where exactly is this Hulk effect?" said Heather Dietrick, president and general counsel of the company.

-Testimony this week ranged from journalism ethics and website analytics to Hogan's statements about his penis size.
+Testimony this week ranged from journalism ethics and website analytics to Hogan's public statements about his sex life, including the his penis size.

-Hogan, a leading wrestling figure in the 1980s and '90s, emphasized a distinction he drew between his true personality and the bombastic persona he used professionally with "artistic liberty."
+Hogan, one the wrestling world's lead figures in the 1980s and '90s, emphasized a distinction he drew between his true personality and the bombastic persona he used professionally with "artistic liberty."

-The Hogan side questioned Gawker's approach to sexual content.
+The Hogan side presented examples this week designed to question Gawker's approach to sexual content.
 In a taped video deposition, former editor A.J.
 Daulerio called celebrity sex tapes newsworthy unless involving a child.
 When pressed on an age, he drew the line at under four.

 Gawker later called the age reference a "flip" response.